The windrush poles

 © Jane Raca

 It took six weeks to get there, and many people died on the journey.
-When they arrived they were allocated a one-roomed hut for six of them.
+When they arrived they were allocated one bed for six of them, in a barracks.
 The adults had to do hard labour in order to earn meagre rations.
 Those who couldn’t work starved.
 The temperature was sub-zero for half the year, reaching -50°C in winter.

 After two years they escaped, travelling 3,000 miles overland to get out of the Soviet Union.
 They nearly died of starvation, eating dogs and tortoises to survive.
 Janina’s father, Jozef, and her brother, Władek, joined the Allied forces fighting the Nazis.
 Janina, her mother, Ewa, and sisters Maria and Mila were given refuge in a civilian camp in Mexico.